AnomalyInnovations/aws-api-gateway-cli-test/README.md

 This command takes the following options:

 - `username`
-  The username of the Cognito User Pool user
+  The username of the Cognito User Pool user.

 - `password`
-  The password of the Cognito User Pool user
+  The password of the Cognito User Pool user.

 - `user-pool-id`
-  The Cognito User Pool Id
+  The Cognito User Pool Id.

 - `app-client-id`
-  The Cognito User Pool App Client Id
+  The Cognito User Pool App Client Id.

 - `cognito-region`
   The Cognito User Pool region.
 Defaults to `us-east-1`.